-5.19.9 The minimum mass for the ES Main Enclosure PU Mass group elements as defined in Appendix 3 to these regulations and the elements residing inside of it (articles 5.19.7 and 5.19.8) is 35.0kg.
+5.19.9 The minimum mass for the ES Main Enclosure PU Mass group elements as defined in Appendix 3 to these Regulations is 35.0kg.
 The procedure which will be used to determine this value may be found in the Appendix to the Technical and Sporting Regulations.